874bowen/Data-Structures-JS/CrackingTheCodingInterview/Chapter 1/isUnique/README.md

 i in the alphabet is contained in the object if not it creates the key and assign 1 to it.
 The second time you see this character you can immediately return false.

-The time complexity for this code isO( n ), where n is the length of the string.
-The space complexity isO(l ).
+The time complexity for this code is O( n ), where n is the length of the string.
+The space complexity is O( l ).

 ```javascript
 for (let i = 0; i < str.length; i++) {